GOP Candidate Suggests Giving Women The Death Penalty Would Cut Abortions

 His comments are an outlier in the pro-life movement.
 When in March 2016 President Donald Trump, then a candidate, said "there has to be some form of punishment" for women who had an abortion, pro-life groups distanced themselves from him.

-But that hasn't stopped lawmakers from trying to criminalize abortion.
+But that hasn't stopped lawmakers from trying to criminalise abortion.
 Last month, Republicans in Ohio introduced a bill banning all abortions that would allow criminal charges against both women seeking care and doctors.

 Though abortion rates have declined in recent years, the procedure is still common: Research has found that about one in four women in the U.S. will have an abortion by the age of 45.